Tuppee-Peeranut/cdp/README.md

 - `VITE_SUPABASE_URL`
 - `VITE_SUPABASE_ANON_KEY`
 - `VITE_SUPABASE_REDIRECT_URL` – URL Supabase uses after email confirmation.
 Make sure this URL is whitelisted in your Supabase project settings for each environment.
+- `SUPABASE_JWT_SECRET` – secret used to verify Supabase JWTs.
+Tokens must be signed with the `HS256` algorithm.

 See the **OIDC Configuration** section for additional variables when using an identity provider.